 Mid-Way through Renovations

-Camp Clay Facilitator Clint Myers said the building is believed to be the oldest wooden structure in Van Wert County.
+The building is believed to be the oldest wooden structure in Van Wert County.
 The former Lawrence Gribler was the last known person to live in the cabin and the family has a photograph of him standing in front of the cabin when he was a small boy.
-Myers is now working with Gribler’s widow, Ruth, to try to obtain a copy of thephotograph so it can be displayed with the cabin.

 Renovations were completed in Spring 2011.
 The cabin is an 18-bed bunk house with a 360 degree wrap-around porch and has become a favorite “staycation” spot for Van Wert residents.
 Experience how things would have been like to live in the days the cabin was new.
 However, modern amenities have been added, including a second floor deck addition with a complete new roof; a reconditioned floor; modernelectricity; an outdoor summer kitchen and restroom facilities; bunk beds and more.